UH-CPL/ScholarPlot/README.md

 * NIH: FY 2000 - FY 2013 (14 years, 777,657 rows, 55,456/year)
 * NASA: FY 2007 - FY 2015 (9 years, 16,670 rows, 1,852/year)

+## New Ideas
+* Put servey link
+* Pie charts for better insights
+* When floating the cursor over a coauthor name, joint papers with focual author should light up to indicate the pattern and placement of coauthors papers
+* New Plot for team and department - may be useful but need to redesign

 ## Changelog

+**10/xx/2015** Changes:
+* Ordering
+** Imfact factor
+** Last name
+* Deploy New Panels to the production server.
+* Add UH faculties in Che, Eng, etc
+* Patent

 **10/23/2015** Changes:
 * Finished new two panels both Co-Authors and Journals